thisismydesign/easy_logging/README.md

 #### Init Params

+TODO: init is misleading, you dont' need ot init easylogging use rather `logger_params`

-List of parameters to be passed to `Logger::initialize`.
+List of parameters to be passed to `Logger::new`.
 Overrides `log_destination`, and is selectively overridden by `level` and `formatter`.

 ```ruby